 Any disputes regarding fee payments MUST be resolved between the customer and Western Union and not the Las Vegas Justice Court.

 Payments are accepted at the Justice Court Clerk’s Office during regular business hours by cash, VISA©, MASTERCARD®, ATM and Debit cards, personal check, money order, or cashier's check.
-Please be aware, the court has set a maximum amount of $3,000.00 within a 3-day calendar period for each VISA© and MASTERCARD® credit card transaction.
 The Clerk's Criminal Records Office is located at: 2ND floor Regional Justice Center, 200 Lewis Ave.
 LAS VEGAS NV 89155.

-Be sure to write the CRIMINAL CASE NUMBER and your SOCIAL SECURITY NUMBER on the check or money order to ensure your payment is applied correctly.
+Be sure to write the CRIMINAL CASE NUMBER on the check or money order to ensure your payment is applied correctly.
 Payments without this information risk being posted to the wrong criminal case.

 Payments MUST BE RECEIVED no later than two (2) working days prior to the next scheduled!
 Any in-person payment received after this deadline may not be completed and posted when the case is heard in court.
 This may result in the court issuing a Bench Warrant for non-completion of requirements!